 - Gutters and downspouts

 Permits are required by state law to protect owners and the general public.
-The permit process ensures that the contractor is adequately licensed and the improvements are completed as indicated on the plans and in compliance with code.
+The permit process ensures that the contractor is adequately licensed and that improvements are completed as indicated on the approved plans and in compliance with current building code.